Written by Victoria Last on Tuesday 20th February 2018

 As a consultant, I am responsible for writing and developing material content, directing and managing multiple projects, client liaison, business development and ensuring projects are delivered on time and to budget.

 I work as part of a close-knit team of project managers, associate consultants, senior consultants, medical writers and health economists.
-As market access encompasses such a wide range of different materials it is great to have experts with many years of experience in different areas such as HTAs, GVDs, and UK or Global Market Access in one team.
+As market access encompasses such a wide range of different materials it is great to have experts with many years of experience in different areas such as HTAs, GVDs, and UK or Global Market Access in one consulting team.

 A typical day will start with a catch up call with a client.
 I tend to have weekly calls for each project to ensure the project is progressing according to the agreed timelines, and to address any queries.
 Today it is a status update on a series of medical advisory boards OPEN Access is running across the globe around the launch of a new therapy.
 My role for this project is to identify suitable delegates from our extensive network of clinical and commissioner contacts, create the meeting materials and facilitate the meeting on the day.
 OPEN Access works within the UK, EU and globally, and it is always extremely interesting to hear insights and considerations from other countries.
 Today we talk through and agree the agenda, and the workshops for the meeting.